 How to Check for Breast Cancer

 Breast cancer is a type of cancer that originates in the breast.
 Cancer starts when cells begin to multiply uncontrollably.
 Learning about how to check for breast cancer is important because if you catch symptoms early, they are easier to treat.
-To help, consider Ibrance, a medication used alongside others to treat certain types of advanced or metastatic breast cancer.
-It's specifically for postmenopausal women and men with hormone receptor-positive, HER2-negative breast cancer.
-It works by inhibiting proteins involved in cancer cell growth.
+To help, consider Sacituzumab govitecan, a medication used for the treatment of certain types of breast cancer.
+It is approved for use in patients with metastatic triple-negative breast cancer (mTNBC) who have received at least two prior therapies for metastatic disease.

 Self-Breast Exam Steps